 Choose the Right Surveillance for Road Projects

-CCTV Towers, Redeployable Cameras and Body Worn Cameras are complementary tools designed to meet very different needs on a road project.
+CCTV Towers and Redeployable Cameras are complementary tools designed to meet very different needs on a road project.

 Towers deliver wide-area deterrence and are the go-to for highways and large road projects.
-Redeployable Cameras add flexibility for temporary public events, urban traffic monitoring or residential areas, while Body Cams protect frontline staff.
+Redeployable Cameras add flexibility for temporary public events, urban traffic monitoring or residential areas.
 Choosing the right mix gives project managers the confidence that their people, assets and timelines are safeguarded from every angle.

 Contact our managed support and let us show you how these systems are not just cameras on poles or uniforms, but rather proactive, connected solutions for safer, more efficient road projects.